FrewtyPebbles/Earwig-Web-Framework/README.md

 `.initAccountSystem(requiredParameters:tuple | list = [], authParameters:tuple | list = [], **kwargs:str) -> bool`

 The _.initAccountSystem_ member function is used to initialize the account system.
 To maximize performance, this should only be called in a _boot.py_ file.
+This function will return true on success and false on failure.
 The parameters you provide will determine how your account system will function:

  - __requiredParameters__ : The account parameters/database columns that you want to make required in order to successfully make an account.
 On success, this will return _true_ and on failure this will return _false_.
  - __authParameters__ : All account parameters/database columns that you would like users to use to login to their account/recive an auth token.